 - Visit Cajon del Maipo, a stunning mountain region near Santiago

-- Trek and kayak your way through Chile's beautiful southern wilderness
+- Trek and kayak your way through Chile's southern wilderness

-- Experience the wildlife of Santuario El Cañi and indulge in the local hot springs
+- Experience the wildlife and hot springs of Santuario El Cañi

 |Day 1||Arrival in Santiago de Chile||Santiago|

 |Day 2||Maipo Valley Wine Tour||Santiago|

 |Day 3||Valparaiso, Viña del Mar & Casablanca Valley||Santiago|

 |Day 4||Fly from Santiago to Temuco & Transfer to Pucón||Pucón|

 |Day 5||Full-Day El Cañi Trekking & Hot Springs||Pucón|